-- Follow-up is short, and event rates were relatively low. - As men were transferred into STRATCANS and already on AS, they may represent a particularly good performing group as they had not progressed before entering STRATCANS. - The study did not look at all outcomes from protocol (non-triggered) biopsies, as follow-up was short, so it is possible that some progression may occur, which is not detected by PSA or MRI changes. - They also did not look at negative biopsy rates and what factors may have allowed them to further refine selection for biopsies.
+- Follow up to date is up to 5-years. - The study did not look at all outcomes from protocol (non-triggered) biopsies, as follow-up was short, so it is possible that some progression may occur, which is not detected by PSA or MRI changes. - They also did not look at negative biopsy rates and what factors may have allowed them to further refine selection for biopsies.